scottbuckley/ethernaut-notes/README.md

 RETURN
 ```

 Deploying "raw" bytecode is a less common practice, so Remix and other tools don't put that functionality quite as front-and-center.
-We can still achieve what we need a number of ways though, here is how I did it in web3js, in the Ethernaut console.
-The hex string you see in the code below is the bytecode representation of our contract creation code.
+We can still achieve what we need a number of ways though.
+Here is how I did it in web3js, in the Ethernaut console.
+The hex string you see in the code below is the bytecode representation of our contract creation mnemonic code above.

 ```
 var con = new web3.eth.Contract([], {data: "0x67602a5f5260205ff35f5260086018f3", from:player});
 var solverAddress = (await con.deploy().send())._address;
 ```

 After running this, I looked up the returned address on BlockScout, and I could see that a contract had been created, with runtime bytecode of `0x602a5f5260205ff3`, just as we had hoped for.
-I could then send the address of this contract to the level's `setSolver()` method to complete the level
+I could then complete this level with the following.

 ```
 contract.setSolver(solverAddress);